lolcat-max/Quantum/readme.md

 - Educational quantum physics demo
 - NOT a practical quantum computer

 Gradual Superposition Creation:
 - Takes 100ms in our system
 - State vector continuously rotates on Bloch sphere
 - Follows Schrödinger equation: |ψ(t)⟩ = cos(Ωt/2)|↑⟩ + sin(Ωt/2)|↓⟩
 - Deterministic and reversible
 - Limited by physical field strength and coupling

+RF/Microwave Pulses (NMR/NQR):

+- To actively set or manipulate spins, apply oscillating magnetic fields at the Larmor frequency matching the spin species.
+- These pulses rotate spins coherently on the Bloch sphere from their initial states to desired superpositions or aligned states.

 Instant Quantum Collapse:
 - Happens in zero time (fundamentally)